 17) Don’t Put Too Many Barriers On Yourself

-Writing one song per day and consistently experimenting keeps you from getting too attached to a song or idea.
+Writing one song per day and consistently experimenting keep you from getting too attached to a song or idea.
 It can be the death of any artist to obsess over their own creativity.
 Take liberations with it and keep making music.
 Don’t keep going back to the same thing if it doesn’t serve you anymore, move on and keep getting ideas out there.

 As I already said earlier, if you’re putting barriers on yourself and being a perfectionist, eventually you’re going to suck the fun right out of it and then you simply won’t care anymore.
 Don’t do this to yourself.
 Writer’s block is just another form of perfectionism.
 It’s the idea that whatever you’re doing isn’t good so you just scrap it.
 With all that in mind, let’s just wrap up what I believe are the key-take aways here.